Geometric-disentangelment Unlearning: Methodology

 \subsection{Geometric-disentanglement Unlearning (GU)}

 \paragraph{Featuring Side Effects on Retain Set.}

-Let $\theta\in\mathbb{R}^p$ denote the parameters of the model $\pi_{\theta}$.
-Let $D_f$ and $D_r$ be the forget and retain sets, and let $L_r:\mathbb{R}^p\to\mathbb{R}$ be the retain loss evaluated on $D_r$.
 In LLM unlearning, updates that improve forgetting on $D_f$ can unintentionally harm knowledge on $D_r$.
 We attribute this trade-off to retain-forget entanglement.
 Prior efforts often pursue ``disentanglement'' via heuristics without theoretically deriving a formal, testable specification of what is being disentangled~\citep{liu-etal-2025-disentangling, sendera2025semu}.
 In contrast, to derive a theoretically rigorous forget-retain entanglement representation to mitigate the unlearning tradeoff accurately, we take a different route: starting from the desideratum \emph{forget reduced, retain unchanged}, which manifests during training as a \emph{local retain-invariance} requirement.
 Rather than presupposing a particular representation of entanglement (e.g., similarity in hidden states or in gradients), we first characterize the update directions that leave $L_r$ locally invariant.
 This characterization, in turn, induces a theoretically grounded representation of entanglement, namely, the component of an update that is accountable for the harm on $D_r$.
 Concretely, during model training on a paired mini-step with forget and retain samples $\{x_f, x_r\}$ at iteration $t$, a parameter update is written as $\theta_{t+1}=\theta_t+\Delta\theta$, where $\Delta\theta\in\mathbb{R}^p$ is the step induced by the current optimization move.
 When $\|\Delta\theta\|$ is small, retain loss $L_r$'s local change at $\theta_t$ along $\Delta\theta$ admits the first order approximation: